The Technology M&A Review: Austria

 - the presence of data breaches (potential, reported or under investigation); and

-- the risk of non-compliance of the target (e.g., due to it developing artificial intelligence software or operating a social networking platform).
+- the risk of non-compliance of the target (e.g., as a result of it developing artificial intelligence software or operating a social networking platform).

 A comprehensive due diligence report is usually prepared if a legal due diligence report is required to obtain financing.